All Episodes

 You know, she already, day one, she wanted to support Trump's impeachment.

-Calls to occupy every airport border and ice office.
+Calls to occupy every airport, border, and ice office.

-Actually, call for that.
+Actually called for that.

-And of course, she's uh her supporters understand socialism, Medicare for all is cheaper than Obamacare.
+Medicare for all is cheaper than Obamacare.

 Not true.